Baryon Spectrum Analysis using Dirac's Covariant Constraint Dynamics: Review of Relativistic Two-Body Constraint Approach

 One can further combine the sum and the difference of Eqs. (\ref{eq:sum}) and (\ref{eq:dif}) to obtain a set of two relativistic equations one for each particle with each equation specifying two generalized mass-shell constraints

-including the interaction with the other particle by way of the quasipotential $\Phi _{w}$.
+including the interaction with the other particle by way of the quasipotential $\Phi$.
 These constraint equations were originally derived using Dirac's Hamiltonian constraint dynamics \cite{dirac,cnstr}.
-In order for the two simultaneous wave equations of (\ref{dir}) to have solutions other than zero, Dirac's constraint dynamics stipulate that these two constraints must satisfy the compatibility condition, $[\mathcal{H}_{1}, \mathcal{H}_{2}]\Psi =0$, that is, they must be first class \footnote{ These constraint equations were originally proposed in the form of classical generalized mass shell first class constraints $\mathcal{H} _{i}=(p_{i}^{2}+m_{i}^{2}+\Phi _{i})\approx 0$, and their quantization $ \mathcal{H}_{i}\Psi =0$ without reference to a quantum field theory.
-For the classical $\mathcal{H}_{i}$ to be compatible, their Poisson bracket with one \ another must either vanish strongly or depend on the constraints themselves, $\{\mathcal{H}_{1},\mathcal{H}_{2}\}\approx 0$. \ The simplest solution of this equation is $\Phi _{1}=\Phi _{2}$, a kind of relativistic third law condition, together with their common transverse coordinate dependence $\Phi _{w}(x_{\perp }),$ just as with its quantum version.}.\ With no external potentials, the coordinate dependence of the quasipotential $\Phi _{w}$ $\ $would be through $x$ and the compatibility condition becomes $[p_{1}^{2}-p_{2}^{2},\Phi _{w}]\Psi =P^{\mu }\partial \Phi _{w}/\partial x^{\mu }=0$.
-In order for this to be true in general, $\Phi _{w}$ must depend on the relative coordinate $x$ only through its component, $x_{\perp },$ perpendicular to $P,$
+Dirac's constraint dynamics stipulate that these two constraints must satisfy the compatibility condition, $[\mathcal{H}_{1},\mathcal{H}_{2}]\Psi=0$, that is, they must be first class \footnote{These constraint equations were originally proposed in the form of classical generalized mass shell first class constraints $\mathcal{H}_{i}=(p_{i}^{2}+m_{i}^{2}+\Phi_{i})\approx0$, and their quantization $\mathcal{H}_{i}\Psi=0$ without reference to a quantum field theory.
+For the classical $\mathcal{H}_{i}$ to be compatible, their Poisson bracket with one \ another must either vanish strongly or depend on the constraints themselves, $\{\mathcal{H}_{1},\mathcal{H}_{2}\}\approx0$. \ The simplest solution of this equation is $\Phi_{1}=\Phi_{2}$, a kind of relativistic third law condition, together with their common transverse coordinate dependence $\Phi_{w}(x_{\perp}),$ just as with its quantum version.}.\ With no external potentials, the coordinate dependence of the quasipotential $\Phi$ $\ $would be through $x$ and the compatibility condition becomes $[p_{1}^{2}-p_{2}^{2},\Phi]\Psi=P^{\mu}\partial\Phi/\partial x^{\mu }=0$.
+In order for this to be true in general, $\Phi$ must depend on the relative coordinate $x$ only through its component, $x_{\perp},$ perpendicular to $P,$

-Since the total momentum is conserved, the single component wave function $ \Psi ~$in coordinate space is a product of a plane wave eigenstate of $P$ and an internal part $\psi $ \cite{cra87}, depending on this $x_{\perp }.$ \footnote{ We use the same symbol $P$ for the eigenvalue so that the $w$ dependence in Eq. (\ref{em}) is regarded as an eigenvalue dependence. \ The wave function $ \Psi $ can be viewed as a relativistic 2-body wave function.}
+Since the total momentum is conserved, the single component wave function $\Psi~$in coordinate space is a product of a plane wave eigenstate of $P$ and an internal part $\psi$ \cite{cra87}, depending on this $x_{\perp} .$\footnote{We use the same symbol $P$ for the eigenvalue so that the $w$ dependence in Eq. (\ref{em}) is regarded as an eigenvalue dependence. \ The wave function $\Psi$ can be viewed as a relativistic 2-body wave function.}